 Alison @wardrobe_oxygen above (read her style interview here) opts for a stylish golfing outfit of teal and white.

-Get her look with this similar zip top, skirt, shoes and visor.
+Recreate her outfit with this similar zip top, skort, shoes and visor.

 Fitness accessories to go with your fitness clothes for women

-Take a look at these bags that will go perfectly with your fitness clothes for women.
-They all come in lots of different colors so you’re sure to find one that matches.
+Look at these bags that will go perfectly with your fitness clothes for women.
+They all come in many different colors, so you’re sure to find one that matches.

 Your fitness clothes together in one capsule

 Below, you can see the clothes and sneakers from above together in one capsule.
-You can put together many different combinations so your workout outfits look different each day.
+You can put together many different outfits so your workout outfits look different each day.

 Do you pay attention to your fitness clothes?
 What do you like to wear?
 What are your favorite brands for fitness clothes for women?